RubyRubenstahl/react-dipswitch/README.md

 ## TO DO
 * Allow for switches to be inverted for cases where "on" is down.
 * Allow for for height to be set instead of width or width+height for custom scaling.
+* Allow for value to be supplied as an array of truthy/falsy values
+* Allow for vlue to be output as an array of true/false

 ## License